God's people building God's church

 Our Bible Study Leaders pastor and lead those in their groups towards maturity in Christ.
 Currently our leaders are: Matt Jefferson, Michael Jones, Jane Lees, Michael Meek, Joel Moroney, Lois Robertson, Sally Swan, and Jill Turner.

-Our Parish Council is Matthew Bourne, Michael Jenkins, Michael Jones, Jen Meek, Greg Parkes, Peter Young (wardens), Vyas Balasubramanian, Matthew Capel, Pippa Matthews, and Trish Wilson.
+Our Parish Council is Matthew Bourne, Michael Jenkins, Michael Jones, Jen Meek, Greg Parkes, Peter Young (wardens), Vyas Balasubramanian, Kate Jones, Cathy Frazer, and Trish Wilson.

-Our Willoughby Park Leadership Team members are: Tony Wright, Matt Jefferson, Kate Jones, Jen Meek, Lois Robertson, Andrew Yik and Joel Moroney.
+Our Willoughby Park Leadership Team members are: Tony Wright, Matt Jefferson, Jen Meek, Andrew Yik and Joel Moroney.

 ABOUT THE PASTORAL CARE TEAM